 In addition, the main question of who will be the possible creator and manager of the portal was highlighted.
 After analyzing all the opportunities and barriers, the author put forward suggestions about who in St. Petersburg can take charge of this source of information.
 This method of transmitting information will reduce the information path of the message, which means that it will save both human and economic resources.
 With the proposed method, the time of information transmission from the sender of the message to the final recipient is significantly reduced.
 The information will be accessible and transparent, which meets the characteristics of smartness.

-The portal is an online resource on the Internet, which implies the use of new high technologies and devices, there is a direct relationship with the attribute highlighted in the first part of the dissertation.
+The portal is an online resource on the Internet, which implies the use of new high technologies and devices, there is a direct relationship with the attribute highlighted in the first part of the master's thesis.

 The suggestions put forward by the author were evaluated by the expert.
 He confirmed the relevance of the chosen method of information transmission.
 It was found out that the process of implementing a single scientific and educational portal in St. Petersburg has been launched, which just makes sense to include a separate block on extracurricular activities: competitions, Olympiads, forums and conferences.